 It’s the perfect ingredient

-Nothing gets us more excited to bake than the idea of a milky, chocolaty dessert at the end.
-Whether we have milk chocolate chips or a milk chocolate bar in the cupboard, it’s the perfect excuse to whip up something decadent.
-Chocolate pudding, chocolate chip cookies, brownies, a triple-layered cake, milk chocolate is the perfect reason to get out your apron — and don’t forget to lick the bowl!
+Nothing gets us more excited to bake than the idea of whipping up a milky, chocolaty dessert when we're done.
+Whether the recipe uses milk chocolate chips or a milk chocolate bar, a chocolate craving provides the perfect excuse to create a decadent, totally self-indulgent treat.
+Chocolate pudding, chocolate chip cookies, brownies, a triple-layered cake, whatever, just as long as the main ingredient is milky, silky, chocolate.
+Don't forget to lick the bowl!

-We all know you can eat the sweet treat, but did you know there are other uses for it too?
-Milk chocolate is sometimes used in hair care products and even skincare products.
-It contains ingredients that are beneficial to your skin.
-The level of antioxidant compounds in cocoa is higher than that of green tea, black tea, or red wine.
+We all know you can eat the sweet treat but did you know there are other uses for it, too?
+Milk chocolate is sometimes used in products for hair and skin care because it contains little-known ingredients that are beneficial to your skin.
+The level of antioxidant compounds in cocoa is higher than that of green tea, black tea or red wine.